 Sentences include a variety of punishments including under a year in a county jail, a few years in a correctional facility, probation, paying restitution, or being sent to death row.
 Regardless of the severity of the crime, Arizona courts treat all crimes with equal attention.

-Our criminal defense lawyer, Attorney Scott Stewart at the Law Offices of Scott David Stewart is equipped to help individuals be prepared for their sentencing hearing and give a convincing argument on their behalf.
+Our criminal defense lawyer, Attorney Scott Stewart at the Stewart Law Group is equipped to help individuals be prepared for their sentencing hearing and give a convincing argument on their behalf.
+We have locations throughout Arizona, in Phoenix, Chandler, Glendale, Peoria, Avondale & Surprise.
+Contact us today by calling 602-548-3400 and let us help you with your case.